pzombade/todo-app/README.md

 # TodoApp
 [![Netlify Status](https://api.netlify.com/api/v1/badges/39985b3a-3f3b-4356-a1a9-8ea563d1e256/deploy-status)](https://app.netlify.com/sites/practical-swanson-1cd371/deploys)

-This is a simple Todo web application.
+This is a single page simple Todo web application.

-  - It has following primary features.
+It has following primary features.

   - Add todo tasks.
   - Mark one or more todos as complete.
   - Update existing todo.